developwithpurpose/front-end-developer-exercise/app/README.markdown

 SASS
 ============
 I imported a reset stylesheet to reset all of the elements across browsers, to have the most consistent browser experience.
 Used in combination with the autoprefixer module to add vendor css, this saved time manually looking for any prefixes I might need.
 I utilized variables for repetitive values, and used nesting to be more DRY.
-This sped my worflow up dramatically, enabling me to complete the task in time.
+This sped my workflow up dramatically, enabling me to complete the task in time.

 HTML
 ============